apache/flink/docs/apis/batch/libs/table.md

 Using the Table API and SQL
 ----------------------------

-The Table API and SQL are part of the *libraries* Maven project.
+The Table API and SQL are part of the *flink-libraries* Maven project.
 The following dependency must be added to your project in order to use the Table API and SQL:

 {% highlight xml %}